 Definition (A.2.1).
 We say that a morphism $f : X \to Y$ has topologically finite fibers if the underlying topological space of every fiber is a finite set.
-We say that f has universally topologically finite fibers if the base change of f by any morphism $Y' \to Y$ has topologically finite fibers, equivalently the underlying topological space of every fiber is a finite set and each residue field extension has finite separable degree.
+We say that f has universally topologically finite fibers if the base change of f by any morphism $Y' \to Y$ has topologically finite fibers, equivalently the underlying topological space of every fiber is a finite set and the residue field extensions has finite separable degree.